 |IV Coquimbo||$ 9.527|

 |V Valparaiso||$ 25.556|

 |VI OHiggins||$ 17.661|

 |VII Maule||$ 8.351|

 |XIV Los Rios||$ 11.272|

 *Source: Odepa 2010.
 Exchange Rate applied: 1 USD = 470 CHP.
 1 U.F.= 21.449 CHP

-For more Details on production of agricultural land in Chile, see Farming in Chile.
+For more Details on production of agricultural land in Chile, see our articles about Farming in Chile.